-If the applicant is mentioned as a provider of layered security under the port's Area Maritime Security Plan, in lieu of an MOA/MOU, acknowledgement from the Area Maritime Security Committee (AMSC) members, or a letter from the Federal Maritime Security Coordinator validating this status, will be acceptable.
-In addition, MOA/MOUs submitted in previous PSGP award rounds will be acceptable, provided the activity covered also addresses the capability being requested through the FY07 PSGP.
+If the applicant is mentioned as a provider of security services under the port's Area Maritime Security Plan, in lieu of an MOA/MOU, written acknowledgement from the Area Maritime Security Committee (AMSC) members, or a letter from the Federal Maritime Security Coordinator validating this status, will be acceptable.
+In addition, MOA/MOUs submitted in previous PSGP award rounds will be acceptable, provided the activity covered also addresses the capability being requested through the FY 2008 PSGP.